KyleKirkpatrick/railway_level_crossing_logic/1_Analysis/A_Introduction.md

 #### Technical

 - **Reliability:** The system must operate with high reliability and fail-safe mechanisms to prevent accidents.
-- **Integration:** Compatibility with existing railway signaling and road infrastructure is essential.
+- **Integration:** Compatibility with existing railway signalling and road infrastructure is essential.
 - **Maintenance:** The design should allow for straightforward maintenance and diagnostics.
 - **Power Supply:** The system must function during power outages, possibly requiring backup power solutions.